kirikintha/drupal_make/README.txt

 We do not encourage you to put this on a production server, we would rather that you use this for ease for development only.

 ##Usage
 As with any make file, we have a number of methods you can use.
-We do not include normal drush operations in our make files, so you will be responsible for your own updates.
+We do not use many drush commands here, so this is NOT a replacement for drush.
+We love drush, use it as it is intended.

 ##Methods

 make help
   This will show you the following methods.

+make diag
+  This will run drush self-update, and show you the latest version

 make maintenance dir=
   This covers fixing files permission on Drupal installs, and also locking down the settings.php file.